IBM 1620: Notable uses

 An IBM 1620 model II was used by Vearl N. Huff, NASA Headquarters (FOB 10B, Washington DC) to program a three-dimensional simulation in Fortran of the tethered Gemini capsule – Agena rocket module two-body problem at a time when it was not completely understood if it was safe to tether two objects together in space due to possible elastic tether induced collisions.
 The same computer was also used to simulate the orbits of the Gemini flights, producing printer-art charts of each orbit.
-These simulation were run over-night and the data examined the next day.
+These simulation were run overnight and the data examined the next day.

-In 1963 an IBM 1620 was installed at IIT Kanpur providing the kicker for India's software prowess.
+In 1963 an IBM 1620 was installed at IIT Kanpur providing the beginning of India's software industry.

 In 1964 at the Australian National University, Martin Ward used an IBM 1620 model I to calculate the order of the Janko group J_{1}.

 In 1966 the ITU produced an explanatory film on a 1963 system for typesetting by computer at the Washington Evening Star, using an IBM 1620 and a Linofilm phototypesetter.

 In 1964 an IBM 1620 was installed at The University of Iceland, becoming the first computer in Iceland.